Francisco Mejía Player Props: Rays vs. Red Sox

 |Games w/1+ RBI

-- The Red Sox pitching staff was 19th in MLB last season with a collective 8.5 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 12th in MLB.

-- The Red Sox's 4.54 team ERA ranked 25th across all MLB pitching staffs.
+- The Red Sox have a 4.73 team ERA that ranks 17th among all MLB pitching staffs.

-- Red Sox pitchers combined to allow 185 total home runs last year (1.1 per game).
-That ranked 23rd in baseball.
+- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (19 total, 1.7 per game).

+- The Red Sox will send Sale (1-0) to make his third start of the season.

+- The lefty last appeared on Thursday against the Detroit Tigers, when he went five innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.